Two-Dimensional Kolmogorov Complexity and Validation of the Coding Theorem Method by Compressibility: An approximation to the Universal Distribution

 \section{An approximation to the Universal Distribution}

-We have run all machines in $(4,2)_{2D}$ just as we have done before for deterministic 1-dimensional Turing machines \cite{delahayezenil,d5}.
-That is, considering the output of all different machines starting both in a `0'-filled grid and in a `1'-filled grid.
+We have run all machines in $(4,2)_{2D}$ just as we have done before for deterministic 1-dimensional Turing machines~\cite{delahayezenil,d5}.
+That is, considering the output of all different machines starting both in a `0'-filled grid (all white) and in a `1'-filled (all black) grid.
+Symmetries are described and used in the same way than in~\cite{d5} in order to avoid running a larger number of machines whose output can be predicted from other equivalent machines (by rotation, transposition, 1-complementation, reversion, etc.) that produce equivalent outputs with the same frequency.

 We also used a reduced enumeration to avoid running certain trivial machines whose behavior can be predicted from the transition table, as well as filters to detect non-halting machines before exhausting the entire runtime.
 In the reduced enumeration we considered only machines with an initial transition moving to the right and changing to a different state than the initial and halting states.
 Machines moving to the initial state at the starting transition run forever, and machines moving to the halting state produce single-character output.
 So we reduce the number of initial transitions in $(n,m)_{2D}$ to $m(n-1)$ (the machine can write any of the $m$ symbols and change to any state in $\{2,\cdots,n\}$).
 The set of different machines is reduced accordingly to $k(n-1)(4nm+m)^{nm-1}$.
 To enumerate these machines we construct a mixed-radix number, given that the digit corresponding to the initial transition now goes from 0 to $m(n-1)-1$.
 To the output obtained when running this reduced enumeration we add the single-character arrays that correspond to machines moving to the initial state at the starting transition.
 These machines and their output can be easily quantified.
 Also, to take into account machines with the initial transition moving in a different direction than the right one, we consider the 90, 180 and 270 degree rotations of the strings produced, given that for any machine moving up (left/down) at the initial transition, there is another one moving right that produces the identical output but rotates -90 (-180/-270) degrees.